DrewDahlman/Vagrant-Quick-Start/readme.md

 ##Vagrant Quick Start
 A quick setup for rails apps using Vagrant & Puppet for rails projects.
+Vagrantup.sh will download a base Vagrantfile as well as a puppet directory.
+It will also setup your development and production database.yml file as well as other tedious setup steps.

 ##Required
 1. Get and install VirtualBox: https://www.virtualbox.org/wiki/Downloads